-A state or local agency making payments for campaign activities may become a committee subject to reporting if the payments qualify as contributions or independent expenditures.
-For example, if governmental employees spend more than 10 percent of their time on campaign activities, a contribution or expenditure is made.
+A state or local government agency making payments for campaign activities may become a committee subject to reporting if the payments qualify as contributions or independent expenditures.
+For example, if governmental employees spend more than 10 percent of their time on campaign activities, a contribution or independent expenditure is made.
+See Regulation 18420 for more information.